MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/preview-build-post-installation.md

 4. **Verify that the upgraded cluster functions as expected.**

-   Roles should fail-over correctly and if VM live migration is used on the cluster, VMs should successfully live migrate.
+   Roles should fail-over correctly and if VM live migration is used on the cluster, VMs should live migrate successfully.

 5. **Validate the cluster.**